-My interests broadly include social care and social policy, learning disability and dementia, health inequalities, austerity and welfare reform, and critical mental health .
+My interests broadly include social care and social policy, social work, learning disability and dementia, health inequalities, austerity and welfare reform, and critical mental health .

-I am a Research Fellow on the Life through a Lens participatory action research project.
+I am a Research Fellow on the Life through a Lens research project see this link.
 I am also currently involved in the Life Stories Project; this is an evaluation of a life story project with people with Down's Syndrome and their families.

 Mattheys K, Warren J & Bambra C (2018) "Treading in sand": A qualitative study of the impact of austerity on inequalities in mental health.
 Social Policy and Administration, 52 (7), pp. 1275-1289. https://doi.org/10.1111/spol.12348